ExchangeUnion/docs/XU-TechnicalPaper.md

 ![Screenshot](images/Full%20Mesh%20vs.%20Partial%20Mesh.png "xud DOB Full Mesh vs. Payment Channel Partial Mesh")

 Obviously, direct socket connections between peers to exchange order book information can't scale infinitely.
 We are targeting to establish a relay network of 'super nodes' in a later phase which are eligible to forward orders.
 Individuals running `xud` can choose to receive & forward order book information from these super nodes.
-To become a super node, one must fullfil certain requirements, like e.g. a fast and reliable connection to peers.
+To become a super node, one must fulfill certain requirements, like e.g. a fast and reliable connection to peers.
 [Efficient congestion control mechanisms](https://github.com/google/bbr) to further optimize latency are currently being evaluated.

 **2. Single point of execution**